for Apprentice/Students, Instructors, Subcommittee and Board Members

 How long does it take to complete the training?

-This program is set up as a four-year apprenticeship, however, each individual completes at a different time.
+This program is set up as a three and a half year apprenticeship, however, each individual completes at a different time.
 There is a minimum of 7,000 total hours of required on-the-job training.
 Of these 7,000 hours, there are specific amounts of required types of training.
 An apprentice may be in the program beyond the 7,000 hours while working on the specific type of training.
-Some apprentices finish in less than four years due to previous experience credit or working overtime.
+Some apprentices finish in less than four years.

 How do the classes work?

-Classes are held ten times per year on week days.
+Classes are held at our training center in Indianola, IA.
+All apprentices are required to attend week long(Monday-Friday) classes, two to three times per year.
 All classes start at 8:00AM and may last for up to 10 hours.
-Each apprentice is assigned to a specific class that he/she attends on the scheduled date.
+Each apprentice is assigned to a specific class that he/she attends on the scheduled dates.

 How much traveling do I get to do?